 The Dublin coddle, cooked with banger sausages (the kind that tends to burst over high-heat cooking) and belly bacon, is just one of the many Irish recipes for boiled meat and vegetables.
 It is essentially a stew as the dish requires lengthy cooking over very low heat.
 I love it for its simplicity and the very little effort required to prepare it.

-3 large sausages, about 3 to 4 inches in length (smoky, spicy, sweet — your choice)
+- 3 large sausages each about 3 to 4 inches in length (smoky, spicy, sweet — your choice)

-4 to 6 cloves of garlic, crushed and peeled
+- 4 to 6 cloves garlic crushed and peeled

-Ladle into bowls, sprinkle with parsley and serve hot.
+Ladle the Dublin coddle into bowls, sprinkle with parsley and serve hot.